After reading this, you will be able to make a fire using anything

 Step 1: Shine smoothen the underside of a can with clay

 Step 2: The bottom of the can directly towards the sun

-Step 3: Place your kindling cloth, rotten wood or charcoal cloth on the point where the sun is reflecting at its strongest from the can.
+Step 3: Place your kindling cloth, rotten wood, or charcoal cloth on the point where the sun is reflecting at its strongest from the can.
 This should be the smallest point of light.

 Step 4: Gently blow into a flame.
 Add the sustainable flame to the bird’s nest.
 You have a fire.

-You might have done this as a kid with a magnifying glass, it’s quite easy to do and is has been a cause of some bushfires from broken glass on the side of the road.
+You might have done this as a kid with a magnifying glass, it’s quite easy to do and it has been a cause of some bushfires from broken glass on the side of the road.

 Step 3: Once you see smoke, gently blow into a flame.
 Add the sustainable flame to the bird’s nest.
 You have a fire.

 Easy.
-The exact same as above but you want to make sure the bottle is clean and the water is clear.
+The same as above but you want to make sure the bottle is clean and the water is clear.
 Repeat the steps above.

 You have a fire.